-twenty two (Now thirty two in 2018) years since De La Salle University became a resident of the Universities Athletic Association of the Philippines (UAAP).
-And in a span of a decade and a half, the mighty Green Archers have been a perennial fixture in the finals and have snagged seven (Now nine as of 2018) UAAP men’s basketball titles to the dismay of rival universities.
+It has been twenty two years since De La Salle University became a resident of the Universities Athletic Association of the Philippines (UAAP).
+And in a span of a decade and a half, the mighty Green Archers have been a perennial fixture in the finals and have snagged seven UAAP men’s basketball titles to the dismay of rival universities.

 Older people could remember that before De La Salle’s fruitful tenure in the UAAP, it has also dominated in the oldest collegiate league in the country, the National Collegiate Athletic Association (NCAA).
 But not too many know the reason why La Salle decided to leave the NCAA and pack its bags for the UAAP.